informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 }
 ```

+But note this `validator` method is never used
+by the light client directly, it's only used by the implementation of
+the `voting_power_in` method.
+Hence, we might be able to remove it from the
+light crate by abstracting further, for instance by making
+the ValidatorSet an associated type of Commit; implementations of
+Commit could then specify their ValidatorSet and how they verify signatures and
+return voting powers.

-Note that this also assumes `Commit` has access to the Id of the validators that
+Note that we're also assuming that `Commit` has access to the Id of the validators that
-signed.
+signed, which can then be used to look them up.
 This is presently true, since Commit's contain the validator addresses
 along with the signatures.
 But if the addresses were removed, for instance to
 save space, the Commit trait would need access to the relevant validator set to
 get the Ids, and this validator set may be different than the one being passed